Meet The Team

 Ronald H. L. Li, DVM, MVetMed, PhD, DACVECC

+Dr. Li is currently an Associate Professor of Emergency and Critical Care at the North Carolina State University in Raleigh, North Carolina.
+He is the principal investigator of the Comparative Platelet and Neutrophil Physiology Laboratory.
 After obtaining his DVM from the University of Guelph, Ontario, Canada, Dr. Li completed a rotating internship in Toronto, where he developed a keen interest in emergency and critical care medicine.
 He worked as an emergency clinician for one year before completing a residency and Master’s of Veterinary Medicine in small animal emergency and critical care at the Royal Veterinary College (UK) in 2014.
 Dr. Li then pursued a PhD in Integrative Pathobiology at the University of California, Davis, where he studied platelet and neutrophil biology.
-He then stayed on as a tenure track faculty where he worked as a criticalist in the hospital and a principal investigator of the Comparative Platelet and Neutrophil Physiology Laboratory at UC Davis.
+His research interests include procoagulant platelets in health and diseases, novel antithrombotic treatments in immunothrombosis and precision medicine.
 He is committed to training clinician scientists and bridging the gap between basic science and clinical research to benefit clinical patients.

 In his spare time, he likes to take his 2 Golden Retrievers on his boat, The Lusitropy.